 Class default access modifier

-Private members are the class members (data members and member functions) that are hidden from the outside world.
-The private members implement the concept of OOP called data hiding.
+Private members are the class members either data members of member functions those are hidden from the outside world.
+The private members implement the concept of data hiding in the object oriented programming.

 Class default access (private)